Astipalea

 Barefoot reporters who visited in May 2007 confirm the above but found it something of a hike to reach.

 2011: The beach had a consistent covering of smooth large pebbles and it was equally comfortable to sit anywhere on the beach.
 During mid-August there was a small number of friendly nude and clad people until around midday when a large number of Italian (2 days) then Spanish (1 day) well and truly clad young people (25 to 35 years old?) filled the beach spoiling the atmosphere to some degree.
 Great beach otherwise.
-Also, after walking thru Livadia and up the hill and the left turn you will see a dirt track running along the shoreline, it is a much easier walk along this track to get to the beach.
+Also, after walking through Livadia and up the hill and the left turn, you will see a dirt track running along the shoreline, it is a much easier walk along this track to get to the beach.
 Stock up on supplies at the small friendly supermarket at Livadia Beach.
 Beyond the second beach there is also a smaller third beach you can swim to.

 2012: After my short time on Astypalea (2011 entry) I returned and stayed for the month of June.
 Spent some time on Tzanaki almost every day.
 Most pleasant in the later afternoon.
 Not busy throughout June.
 The beach and water is very well protected when strong northerly winds are blowing so don't be put off going.
 There are actually nine little beaches to the right that you either walk or swim between.
-No one ever seems to go beyond the second and third so you could have one to yourself.
+No-one ever seems to go beyond the second and third so you could have one to yourself.
 Some are very small I admit!

 Agios Konstantinos